rackerlabs/docs-cloud-identity/api-docs/getting-started/concepts.rst

 access rights and privileges automatically, based on the tenant or region configuration.

-In the Rackspace Cloud, users are represented as accounts created for a user type and a default role automatically, based on the Identity service system configuration.
-The user type and role determine the resources and capabilities available to the user.
+In the Rackspace Cloud, users are represented as accounts.
+The accounts are automatically created with a default user type and role, based on the Identity service system configuration.
+The user type and role determine the resources and capabilities that are available to the user.

 For more information, see :ref:`Identity Service, admin, and user roles
 <auth-roles-svc-adm-usr>`.